yogesh-studypad/cocos-docs/manual/framework/html5/v3/eventManager/en.md

 ###Custom Event

-The event types above are defined by the system, and the events (such as touch screen, keyboard response etc) are triggered by the system automatically.
+The event types above are defined by the system, and the events (such as touch screen, keyboard response etc.) are triggered by the system automatically.
 In addition, you can make your own _custom events_ which are not triggered by the system, but by your code, as follows:

 ```javascript